yanntrividic/ragadjustfr/README.md

   - _emphasis_ – Text of three or less words in bold or italics does not break across lines.
   - _small-words_ – Breaks lines before words of three or less characters.
   - _articles_ – Breaks lines before articles.
-  - _conjonctions_ – Breaks lines before conjunctions.
+  - _conjunctions_ – Breaks lines before conjunctions.
-  - _determinants_ – Breaks lines before determinants.
+  - _determiners_ – Breaks lines before determiners.
-  - _short_prepositions_ – Breaks lines before shortdeterminants.
+  - _short_prepositions_ – Breaks lines before short prepositions.
   - _prepositions_ – Breaks lines before the other prepositions.
+  - _pronouns_ – Breaks lines before pronouns.
   - _dashes_ – Breaks lines before hyphens and dashes.
 * __Exceptions__ – Specify a list of exceptions among the words that were picked for processing.